univec-ai/postvec/web/docs/install/uninstall.md

 # Uninstall

-The removal scope depends on the required end state. `DROP EXTENSION postvec CASCADE` is unsupported.
+How far removal goes depends on the required end state. `DROP EXTENSION postvec CASCADE` is unsupported.

 | Goal | Command |
 |---|---|